 Characteristic 2: Humility

 Completing a project is an accomplishment, and one you should be proud of—just not too proud to miss places you still might be able to improve.
-Chances are, you did forget a comma somewhere.
+Chances are, you did forget a comma or semicolon somewhere.
 Or spelled a word wrong.
 Or didn't tie up that loose end.
 Or tried to cram in too many subplots.
 Or something.
 When you share your work with critique buddies, really listen to their feedback.
 If an agent is kind enough to offer advice, thank him or her and then consider making the changes to your manuscript.

 Characteristic 3: Self-Confidence